 There is increasing evidence supporting the beneficial effects of live cultures related to the improvement in the cholesterol levels, intestinal health, enhancement of the immune response, and cancer prevention (2).

-The treatment of acute diarrhea, the prevention of antibiotic-associated diarrhea, and the improvement of lactose metabolism are the conditions that live culture (probiotics) have a well- proven positive role.
+The treatment of acute diarrhoea, the prevention of antibiotic-associated diarrhoea, and the improvement of lactose metabolism are the conditions that live culture (probiotics) have a well-proven positive role.

 In addition, there is evidence showing that live cultures intake could possibly contribute to coronary heart disease prevention, reducing the bad cholesterol levels as well as controlling the blood pressure.
 Lately, there is also research showing that live culture consumption improves allergy symptoms (2).

 According to a study, specific strains administered in dairy products have improved the therapeutic outcome in women with bacterial vaginosis (7).
-According to 2017 study live cultures alleviate depressive symptoms(8).
+According to a 2017 study, live cultures alleviate depressive symptoms(8).

 Dietary Fibre Health Benefits

 Although there is less research on dietary fibre compared to live cultures, there is evidence that consuming dietary fibre can improve your immune system by increasing the population of protective microorganisms (9).

 Moreover, there is evidence that dietary fibre have implicated memory improvement in adults (10-11).
 On top of that, dietary fibre can help you lower the risk of cardiovascular disease by reducing blood triacylglycerol and liver lipogenesis (12).
 In 2012, researchers reported that there is a relation between memory and administration of dietary fibre in both animals and humans(13).
 Additionally, diarrhoea-associated fever in infants is shown to be reduced by the use of dietary fibre and specifically fructooligosaccharides(14).